-MindCORE is an interdisciplinary program focused on understanding the mind, drawing on tools from psychology, biology, neuroscience, and the humanities.
+MindCORE is an interdisciplinary center focused on understanding the mind, drawing on tools from psychology, biology, neuroscience, and the humanities.
 The overarching goal of MindCORE is to support outreach, research and education related to the mind and brain.
 Topics relevant to MindCORE include, but are not limited, to perception, language use, memory, decision-making, social networks, and creativity.

-Currently Supported Groups
+Currently Supported Research Initiatives

 An understanding of the human mind, both its intelligent capacities and limitations or biases, is becoming increasingly important to explaining how human social, political and economic institutions work.
 Social and decision sciences use contemporary theories of behavioral decision-making, neuroeconomics, networks, and social evolution to understand how individuals and groups make decisions.
 It considers how to address a real-life problems in an array of fields, such as social and public policy, law, education, business, and medicine.
 Labs within this area will be co-located in Solomon Labs.
 Researchers will pay attention to populations who are not from Western, Educated, Industrialized, Rich, and Democratic (WEIRD) societies which are populations that are oversampled in scientific studies and could potentially skew understanding of human behavior.

-The Integrated Language Science and Technology (ILST) initative is a research and training program that brings together members of the Penn community who are committed to the scientific study of human linguistic communication.
+The Integrated Language Science and Technology (ILST) initiative is a research and training program that brings together members of the Penn community who are committed to the scientific study of human linguistic communication.
 Its primary purposes are to integrate the computational, structural, cognitive and neuroscientific study of speech, language and communication at Penn, and to channel its combined expertise to launch and facilitate the use of natural language technologies in research across the Penn community.

 Social and Cultural Evolution Working Group (SCEW)